 Stay informed on what is happening in our fight to end harsh sentencing for juveniles.
 By joining our email list, you will receive our newsletters as well as other important updates on the movement.

-At the CFSY, we’re on the front lines working to ensure that children– even those who have made grave mistakes– are held accountable in fair, age-appropriate ways.
+At the CFSY, we’re on the front lines working to ensure that children are held accountable in fair, age-appropriate ways.
 You can join us.
-Learn how to get involved below and help us make a real difference in the lives of individuals who were incarcerated as children, their families, and all people affected by injustices in the system.
+Click to the right to learn how to get involved and help us make a real difference in the lives of individuals who were incarcerated as children, their families, and all people affected by injustices in the system.